 In general, most people find relief from athlete’s foot by soaking their feet 2-3 times a week.
 However, the frequency at which you should soak your feet in an Epsom salt bath to treat athlete’s foot will depend on the severity of your symptoms and how quickly they improve.
 Ideally, you’ll want to soak your feet until symptoms of athlete’s foot subside.

-Keep in mind that while Epsom salt can help to alleviate the symptoms of athlete’s foot, it is not a substitute for proper hygiene and antifungal treatment.
-If symptoms persist or worsen, it is important to consult a doctor or a foot specialist for proper diagnosis and treatment.
+Keep in mind that while Epsom salt can help to alleviate the symptoms of athlete’s foot, it is not a substitute for proper hygiene and anti-fungal treatment.

 What Is The Best Ratio Of Epsom Salt To Warm Water For Maximum Benefit?